-Cloven hooves are associated with the devil and can be devilishly hard to care for.
-A goat hoof is prone to footrot and other infections.
+Cloven hooves are associated with the devil.
+We think that’s because they can be devilishly hard to care for, as goat hooves are prone to foot rot and other infections.
+So, caring for your goats’ hooves should be a top priority.

 Goats rarely roll over and hold their hooves up in the air so you can check them over, making the process of goat hoof trimming considerably more challenging than giving your best friend a manicure.

-Trouble is, without regular hoof trimming, you could end up with a herd of lame goats.
-If hoof rot doesn’t get them, overgrown or “‘Turkish-slipper’-type hooves” will.
+However, the trouble is, without regular hoof trimming, you could end up with a herd of lame goats.
+If hoof rot doesn’t get them, overgrown or “Turkish-slipper-type hooves” will.

 How Do You Fix Overgrown Goat Hooves?